Skip to main content

 ##OptOutList##

-Link to the Unsubscription form where the subscribers can unsubscription from the current mailing list
+Link to the Unsubscription form where the subscribers can unsubscribe from the current mailing list

 ##OptOutAll##

-Link to the Unsubscription form where the subscribers can unsubscription from all mailing lists on your account
+Link to the Unsubscription form where the subscribers can unsubscribe from all mailing lists on your account

 ##TellAFriend##